Strawberry Almond Cake

 - Next, go around the cake edge with the piping bag to create a boarder of frosting.
 Add the strawberry jam into the center of the frosting boarder.
 The frosting boarder holds in the strawberry filling.
 Top with the second layer of cake.

-- Crumb coat the cake (find tutorial here).
+- Crumb coat the cake by adding a small layer of frosting to seal in the crumbs.
+If you're new to crumb coating, check out How to Crumb Coat a Cake.
 Then frost the sides of the cake, no need to frost the top as you'll be adding roses on top!

 - Add the strawberry powder into the bowl with the remaining frosting and stir to combine completely.
 If it seems dry, add a few drops of water until it's smooth and creamy.